 The cable overhead tricep extension challenges your triceps with constant tension to create an intense muscle pump and a potent hypertrophic stimulus.

-The overhead rope extension is also an effective exercise for building symmetrical upper arms because, at the end of the rep, you've got to lock out each side of the rope separately.
-This means that you're less likely to develop muscular imbalances because both of your triceps are receiving similar amounts of work from the overhead cable extension.
+The overhead rope extension is also one of the most effective tricep pulley exercises for building symmetrical upper arms because, at the end of the rep, you’ve got to lock out each side of the rope separately.
+This means that you’re less likely to develop muscular imbalances because both of your triceps are receiving similar amounts of work from the overhead cable extension.